lacchain/gas-management/docs/Interaction with RelaySigner.md

 ### Pre-existing contracts

-For these pre-existing contracts, it is necessary that their address be registered in the account permissioning contract, so that transactions towards these pre-existing contracts are allowed.
+For these pre-existing contracts, it is necessary that their address be registered in the transaction permissioning contract, so that transactions towards these pre-existing contracts are allowed.

 To interact with smart contracts that currently are running on the network is not necessary to make any changes.
-The interaction will be keep directly to the Besu node without going through any of the components of the gas model.
+The interaction will be keep directly to the Besu node(rpc o websocket) without going through any of the components of the gas model(RelaySigner).

 It is worth mentioning that these pre-existing contracts must be adapted to the gas model in order to function in a short time.
 With which we recommend seeing [How to adapt my contract to this new model](Architecture#how-to-adapt-my contract-to-this-new-model).

 ### New Smart Contracts

-New smart contracts have to previously change the way to obtain the sender according to the documentation [How to adapt my contract to this new model](Architecture#how-to-adapt-my contract-to-this-new-model)
+New smart contracts that will be deployed have to previously change the way to obtain the sender according to the documentation [How to adapt my contract to this new model](Architecture#how-to-adapt-my contract-to-this-new-model)

 ## About Nonce